bbauska/Reagan-Lies-and-Sycophants/readme.md

 <h1>Right-wing Lies, Liars, &amp; Sycophants</h1>
-<p>Not only deregulated Wall Street for the bnefit of Republicans, but rewarded greed.
+<p>Not only deregulated Wall Street for the benefit of Republicans, but rewarded greed.
-Moved the entire nation to the right 40 degrees of 100.
-Where now most liberals would be a Republican today.
-And NO Republican would be a 1970's liberal.
-Where did humanity lose its berings?
+Moved the entire nation to the right 20 degrees of 100.
+Where now most liberals today would considered a Republican in 1970.
+Where did humanity lose its bearings?</p>
+<p>Republicans found it was easier to destroy than to build.</p>
-His policies in eight years rolled back social security, employment unions, and wealth.
+<p>His policies in eight years rolled back social security, employment unions, and
+wealth.
 Prior, the mniddle class was growing.
 After, all classes shrank except for the top 3 Americans.
 That is being a total Kunt.
 Evil is the only word that comes to mind.
 In doing so, he's got a cult following who think they will be one